Q: When is your next free spot on your schedule?

 Please make sure your manuscript is at least 12pt, in a readable font like Times New Roman, with the line spacing set to at least 1.5, and the language set to English.

 A: All listed rates are billed using U.S. currency (USD).

 Q: Do you accept non-fiction?

 A: Unfortunately, no. I prefer to focus on fiction.
 I recommend you search for an editor who not only specializes in non-fiction, but who is also an expert in the subject matter.

 Q: What type of fiction do you not accept?

-A: I no longer accept erotica.
-Romance with steamy content is fine, but if the focus of the novel is the sex scenes, then I’m not interested.
-I’m also not interested in faith-based books, and I will not accept books promoting discrimination.
+A: I no longer accept erotica, fiction with explicit sexual content, non-fiction, and children’s books.
+I’m also not interested in faith-based books, and I will not accept books that endorse discrimination.
 I reserve the right to decline a manuscript for any reason.

 Q: What are your preferred genres?